-This chapter addresses the assists and progressions for the six areas of teaching.
+This section addresses the assists and progressions for the six areas of teaching for the Level 1 & 2 Certifications - covering how and what we teach in each of the Adaptive disciplines.
 Although it is not part of a particular assist or progression, all students in all disciplines must be taught how to get up from a fall at some point in a Level 1 lesson.
+In addition to this section review the Adaptive Alpine Technical Manual as well as the Adaptive Alpine National Standards Supplement document for the Adaptive Equivalencies https://thesnowpros.org/download/PSIA-Adapative-Alpine-Exam-Supplement-Final-6.4.14.pdf.